cpulvermacher/time-travel/doc/time-zone-support.md

 Daylight saving time (DST) and other changes in the time zone offset are reflected as well, both for the configured fake date and any other Date objects created at runtime.

-While the time zone selector in the UI only shows one offset (for the current real date), the resulting local date and concrete offset is shown below the fake date input.
-DST offsets are shown in a different colour.
+The time zone selector shows the offset each zone has at the currently entered date, and the date the page sees plus its concrete offset is shown above the fake date input.

+A DST offset of the effective page date is shown in a different colour.
 In case time zone offsets change for other reasons, this might be falsely shown as DST.
+Hovering the offset gives the zone name and states whether DST is in effect for that date, or is observed at other times of the year.
+The extension icon's tooltip shows the same information for the date the page currently sees.

 Changing offsets can make some times ambiguous.
 For example, there might be two 2:00 a.m. values during a transition from DST to non-DST.
 To match browser implementations and the spec, any ambiguity is resolved by using the time zone offset before the transition.
-This affects the behaviour of local dates passed to Date.parse(), non-UTC setters, and the constructor.
+This affects the behaviour of local dates passed to Date.parse(), non-UTC setters, and the constructor, as well as the date entered in the UI (which uses the same parser).

+The second of the two values can therefore only be expressed with an explicit offset, e.g. `2025-10-26 02:30+01:00`.
+When stepping through such an hour with the arrow keys, the UI adds that offset automatically.

 ## Technical Details